qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 to users.

-Algorithms should avoid using other forms of providing feedback to users, such as print statements or logging to QgsMessageLog, and should always use the feedback object instead.
+Algorithms should avoid using other forms of providing feedback to users, such as print statements or logging to :class:`QgsMessageLog <qgis.core.QgsMessageLog>`, and should always use the feedback object instead.
 This allows verbose logging for the algorithm, and is also thread-safe (which is important, given that algorithms are typically run in a background